 Where there is a difference between the planning scheme and the QDC, the planning scheme overrides the QDC.

-If the proposed building work cannot comply with the QDC (or the planning scheme where it overrides), you will need approval from Council as a referral (concurrence) agency.
+If your proposed building work cannot comply with the QDC (or the planning scheme where it overrides), you will need approval from Council as a referral (concurrence) agency.
 Read more about lodging a concurrence agency referral application.

 Download Council's fact sheet on the Design and Siting of a Dwelling House, Dual Occupancy, Domestic Outbuildings and Domestic Additions [PDF, 1.0MB].